ibm-cloud-docs/EventStreams/eventstreams127.md

 ## Cloud Foundry applications
 {: #connect_enterprise_cf}

 Your application must be bound to the {{site.data.keyword.messagehub}} service instance.
 To bind a Cloud Foundry application to a non-Cloud Foundry service, create a Cloud Foundry service alias first and then reference this alias from your Cloud Foundry application when binding.
+For more information, see [Bind using the console](/docs/services/EventStreams?topic=topic=eventstreams-connecting#connect_enterprise_cf_console) or [Bind using the CLI](/docs/services/EventStreams?topic=topic=eventstreams-connecting#connect_enterprise_cf_cli).

 When bound, the connection details are then made available to the application in JSON format using the VCAP_SERVICES environment variable.
 You can bind an application and service using either the IBM Cloud console or the IBM Cloud CLI.